 Soap nuts are known worldwide by many names such as soapnuts, soapberry, washing nuts,

 soap nut shells, wash shells, soapberry nut husk, Ritha (Hindi) nutshell, Chinese soapberry and many more.

-Simply explained, they are the dried shells (or husks) from the soapberry (or soapberry nut).
+Simply put, they are the dried shells (or husks) from the soapberry (or soapberry nut).

-These berries are the fruit from a quite unique tree species.
+These berries are the fruit from a unique tree species.

 The SAPINDUS RARAK TREE.

 These shells contain a substance called saponin that produces a soaping effect.

 Saponin is a 100% natural alternative to chemical laundry detergent and cleansers.